 The promotion season commences on the 1st March 2016 and finishes on the 28th February 2017.

 IF YOU CAN COMPLY WITH THE ABOVE, AND WISH TO APPLY FOR PROMOTION…

 … then please simply download and complete a copy of the R5a Application Form from this webpage.

-Send the completed R5a Form as instructed on the form to the Referee Development Manager at the County Office as soon as possible and prior to the closing date of the 28th February 2015.
+Send the completed R5a Form as instructed on the form to the Association Office as soon as possible and prior to the closing date of the 28th February 2016.

 Have you got what it takes to do the 'double jump' from Level 7 to Level 5 in a Season?

-The MCFA Referees' Committee will encourage those who can meet the criteria below to apply to be considered for the Enhanced Promotion Scheme for the year ending 28/02/2016.
+The MFA Referees' Committee will encourage those who can meet the criteria below to apply to be considered for the Enhanced Promotion Scheme for the year ending 28/02/2017.
 Those with most to gain will be likely to be in their late twenties or early thirties as success would give them the opportunity to progress to Contributory League football or higher.
 Considerable commitment is required.